thecodemify/thecodemify.github.io/content/wdio_integrations/1-Visual-Regression-Webdirverio.md

             autoSaveBaseline: true,
             blockOutStatusBar: true,
             blockOutToolBar: true,
-            ignoreNothing: true  // By default, it errors our only when mismatch is above 1.23% .
-This option will error out even with smallest change
+            ignoreNothing: true  // Without this option, it errors out only when mismatch is above 1.23%(by default)
             // ... more options
         }],
     ],